 To add an IP Address to the list, simply type the IP address into the field and click on Commit.
+NOTE: An optional note can be entered.
 The address should appear at the bottom.

 To remove an excluded IP address, find the appropriate entry in the list at the bottom.
 Click on the Delete link.
 Confirm that you are sure that you would like to remove it.
 At that point, the IP address should no longer appear in the list.